9 Types of Retirement Accounts You Should Know

 2. 403(b) plan

-What it is: A 403(b) is a retirement account offered by public schools, certain charities other nonprofit organizations to their employees.
-They used to be called tax-sheltered annuities (TSAs) and are like 401(k)s, in that:
+What it is: A 403(b) is a retirement account offered to employees of some public schools and certain government and other nonprofit organizations.
+They used to be called tax-sheltered annuities and are like 401(k)s, in that:

-Who it’s for: Eligible employees of public schools, government and other non-profit organizations.
+Who it’s for: Eligible employees of public schools and government and other nonprofit organizations.

 3. 457(b) plan

-What it is: A 457(b) is a retirement account available to eligible employees of state and local governments, including civil servants, police officers, firefighters and others.
-The 457(b) has many similarities to 401(k)s, including:
+What it is: A 457(b) deferred compensation plan is a retirement account available to eligible employees of state and local governments, including civil servants, police officers, firefighters and others.
+The 457(b) is similar to a 401(k), including:

 Who it’s for: Eligible state and local government employees.

-2022 contribution limits: Up to $20,500 per year for those younger than 50 or $27,000 per year for those 50 and older.
-Those in their final three working years before retirement can contribute more depending on their contribution history, up to a maximum of $41,000 per year.
+2025 contribution limits: Up to $23,500 per year for those younger than 50.
+Up to $31,000 per year for those 50 and older.
+People in their final three working years before retirement can contribute more depending on their contribution history, up to a maximum of $47,000 per year.

 Let’s build your retirement plan.

 What it is: A SIMPLE 401(k) is a special type of account for businesses with fewer than 100 employees.
-They are like regular 401(k)s, with a few key differences:
+It’s like a regular 401(k), with a few key differences:

 - Employers offering a SIMPLE 401(k) are required to provide a contribution.
 This may be either a dollar-for-dollar match (up to 3 percent of the employee’s annual pay) or a nonelective contribution of 2 percent of the employee’s annual pay.